droggen/har_pipeline/README.md

 More generally, HAR pipeline allows to launch multiple command line tools in parallel and display their output in a tabbed interface.

+# Key features

+* Parses batch or shell scripts
+* Highlights comments and invalid commands (i.e. executable not found)
+* Joint start/stop of the entire pipeline
+* Tabbed interface showing the output of each command

+# History

+Version | Release date | Changes
+0.9 | 23.03.2019 | First release